No Teeth? No Problem!

 Implants are the longest lasting treatment for missing teeth.
 With proper care, dental implants can last up to ten years or longer.
 Because they are surgically anchored into the jawbone, they function like natural teeth.

-If you’re wondering if dental implants are right for you, call New England Oral Surgery Associates, LLC today at Billerica Office Phone Number 978-667-8600.
+If you’re wondering if dental implants are right for you, call New England Oral & Maxillofacial Surgery today at Billerica Office Phone Number 978-667-8600.